-- Diverting: People start with something that is irrelevant and then slowly lead you to what they want.
+- Diverting: People start with something that is irrelevant and then slowly leads you to what they want.

 Come out with your own strategies to counter each situation.

 I used to say yes easily.
 Now, I had to come up with my own SOP (standard operating procedures) to counter each situation.
-For example, if a bank called me to sell something, they always starts with “dear sir, do you have time right now?”
+For example, if a bank called me to sell something, they always start with “dear sir, do you have time right now?”
 I used to say yes because I really do have time (even though that doesn’t mean I want to hear the sales pitch!)

 Now, instead of answering their question, I’ll throw a couple of questions back at them, “What is this call regarding?
 Could you summarize in one sentence?”
 And after they answer, I will say “Thank you but I’m not interested” and hang up.
 Telemarketers don’t take no for an answer, the more you talk with them and the more you explain, the more opportunities you give them to persuade you.

 So be polite, but cut them off before they get you to say yes.

 7. Keep practicing

-To be better at saying no, you have to keep practising.
+To be better at saying no, you have to keep practicing.
 I used to avoid the insurance agents outside the subway stations.
-However, many years ago on one Christmas eve, I was caught off guard by an insurance agent.
+However, many years ago on one Christmas Eve, I was caught off guard by an insurance agent.
 She asked me to do a survey and I say yes.
 Somehow, the survey led to me signing up for an insurance plan that I had no intention of buying it.

 But after a few days, when I had time to reflect I realize the insurance plan doesn’t serve me at all.
 I said yes so that I could carry on with my Christmas shopping.
 And I stopped because she said it’s Christmas Eve and she had to work.
 So I sympathized with her and agreed to help her with the survey.
 Luckily, I hadn’t paid any money yet, so I canceled my plan with her.
 However, both of us wasted our time going through all the procedures.